zesk/build/docs/tools/debug.md

 ### `bashDebuggerEnable` - Enables the debugger immediately

 Enables the debugger immediately
-Saves file descriptors 0 1 and 2 as 20, 21 and 22 respectively.
+Saves file descriptors 0 1 and 2 as 20, 21 and 22 respectively

-- Location: `bin/build/tools/debug.sh`
+- Location: `bin/build/tools/debugger.sh`

 #### Arguments